 Sadly, the softest leather comes from baby animals like calves and lambs, and even from unborn calves whose mothers have been slaughtered.

-2. Wool, Cashmere & Non-synthetic felt
+Wool, cashmere & non-synthetic felt

 Vegans don’t wear clothing made with an animal’s hair.
 Stay away from cashmere, pashina, mohair, angora, camel hair, and shearling.

 While many assume that the process of wool removal is a simple hair cut, the process is often done with an emphasis on quickness over compassion.